Packing subgraphs in regular graphs

 \section{Sketch of the proof of \Cref{mainthm:packingsubgraphs}}

 In this section, we present a sketch of the proof of our main result, \Cref{mainthm:packingsubgraphs}.
 At a high level, our approach begins by partitioning the vertex set of the regular graph $G$ into subsets with certain expansion properties, which we refer to as expanders.
 We then move some vertices between these expanders and remove a carefully constructed collection of $K_{t,t}$'s to `balance' these expanders, using our first key lemma (\Cref{lem:balancing}).
+More precisely, \Cref{lem:balancing} allows us to transform expanders that are bipartite (or close to bipartite) with imbalanced part sizes into balanced bipartite expanders.
 Next, we find almost perfect $K_{t,t}$-packings in each of the resulting expanders with the help of our second key lemma (\Cref{lem:Ktt-packing-expander}).
-However, several significant challenges arise in implementing this approach, which we now address in detail.
+Several significant challenges arise in implementing this approach, which we now address in detail.

-Let $H$ be a bipartite graph, and let $0 < c \le 1$.
+Let $F$ be a bipartite graph, and let $0 < c \le 1$.
 Let $G$ be a $d$-regular graph of order $n$, where $d \ge cn$.
-Let $t = |V(H)|$.
-Recall that \Cref{mainthm:packingsubgraphs} aims to find an $H$-packing that covers all but at most a constant number of vertices.
-It is easy to see that in order to find such a packing, it suffices to find a $K_{t,t}$-packing in $G$ covering all but at most $C$ vertices of $G$ for some constant $C = C(t,c)$ because $K_{t,t}$ has a perfect $H$-packing.
+Let $t = |V(F)|$.
+Recall that \Cref{mainthm:packingsubgraphs} aims to find an $F$-packing that covers all but at most a constant number of vertices of $G$.
+It is easy to see that in order to find such a packing, it suffices to find a $K_{t,t}$-packing in $G$ covering all but at most $C$ vertices of $G$ for some constant $C = C(t,c)$, because $K_{t,t}$ has a perfect $F$-packing.

-Our proof begins by partitioning the vertex set of the regular graph $G$ into a small number of subsets $Z_1, \ldots, Z_r$ such that each induced subgraph $G[Z_i]$, for $i \in [r]$, has strong expansion properties, and the number of edges between different sets $Z_i$ is small.
+Our proof begins by partitioning the vertex set of the regular graph $G$ into a small number of subsets $Z_1, \ldots, Z_r$ (for some $r \le \lceil 1/c \rceil$) such that, for each $i \in [r]$, the induced subgraph $G[Z_i]$ has strong expansion properties, is either almost bipartite or far from bipartite, and the number of edges of $G$ between different sets $Z_i$ is small.
 (See Lemma~\ref{lem:expander-decomposition} for the precise statement.)